Krakow is a curious and bubbling potion of intellectualism, history, culture and art.

 Krakow’s most famous export is perhaps the late Pope John Paul II, the first non-Italian pope in over 400 years, and there is still plenty of lingering papal pride and reverence.
 Walk past the house where Pope John Paul II lived when he was the Archbishop of Krakow at ul Kanonicza 19, which is now the Archdiocesan Museum.

 Dedicate time to exploring Kazimierz, once the centre of Jewish life in Krakow and today a lively bohemian neighbourhood crammed with unique bars, contemporary boutiques and galleries, striking street art and a pulsating nightlife.
-The district is also home to seven synagogues where you can learn more about Jewish history, culture and traditions including the Old Synagogue, the oldest in Poland which also serves as the Jewish Museum, the Remuh Synagogue, the only fully active synagogue in Krakow with an adjacent cemetery, and the Tempel Synagogue, famous for its ornate Moorish-style interior.
+The district is also home to a number of synagogues, where you can learn more about Jewish history, culture and traditions.
+Visit the Old Synagogue — the oldest in Poland (which also serves as the Jewish Museum), the Remuh Synagogue — the only fully active synagogue in Krakow, and the Tempel Synagogue — famous for its ornate Moorish-style interior.

 Great places to eat in Krakow

 As the case often tends to be with Eastern European food, Polish cuisine leans towards the ‘heavier’ side but you won’t be able to resist either way.

 Indulge in plates of peirogi — Polish dumplings stuffed with various fillings.
 Order the ruski options, which have a filling of potato, onion and cheese.